School Safety at San Jose Charter Schools

-San Jose Academy & Preparatory High School has on campus 4 full-time trained “Guardians.”
-The Guardians Program is offered by the Jacksonville Sheriff’s Office, and it provides psychological and arms training for particular staff so they are especially able to handle an emergency situation.
+San Jose Schools have full-time trained "Guardians" on-campus.
+The Guardians Program is offered by the Jacksonville Sheriff's Office, and it provides psychological and arms training for particular staff so they are especially able to handle an emergency situation.

 The real key to success is prevention.
 Critical elements that are central to your child's safety include:

 A licensed mental health provider on site at all times.

 We offer a cyber civics class for all of our middle school students.

 A Student Services Department that grew from one to four staff members in the current school year.

 25 new cameras for a total of 100 cameras on campus.

 New key control access installed at all doors.